April 6, 2021

 Have questions?With so much changing in such a short time, we've compiled answers to our most frequently asked questions.
 Click the button below to learn more.

-We know this represents a large departure from our normal operating procedure, however this is an extraordinary situation.
-Thank you for your cooperation and understanding.
-And once again, please remember that this is a very fluid situation and that things can, and likely will, change quickly.
+Thank you for your cooperation and understanding as we continue to work through this.
+And once again, please remember that this is a very fluid situation and that things may change quickly.
 We'll continue to update our procedures, policies and suggestions as the situation unfolds, always keeping the safety of our passengers and employees at the forefront.

 Have additional questions or concerns?
 Do not hesitate to call us at 800-643-3779, or write to [email protected].
 Also, check our social media and home page of our web site for any updates or travel advisories.